decentralized-identity/sidetree/docs/Q-and-A.md

 ## Does your public-private-key format matter in Sidetree?
 {TBW}

-## Not your keys, not your identity?
+## *Q: Not your keys, not your identity?
+Depends.
+You can be the subject of an identifier and have no control over the indentifier whatsoever.
+This is practically the case for all login + usernames you "have" to enter the websites of your service providers.
+You don't own those identifiers and these identifiers can easily be taken away from you with all the related data and social connections.
+Example: a Twitter ban.

+SSI means control over your own identifier.
+Two nuances:
+- You can own an identifier you're not subject of.
+Beware that privacy rules and regulations are very strict and demanding.
+- You can be the owner, controller and subject at the same time.
+With great sovereignty comes great responsibility.
 {TBW}

-## The wallet is there to store my Sidetree private keys safely, no?
+## *Q: The wallet is there to store my Sidetree private keys safely, no?
 {TBW}
-## Are compound private keys (Shamir Secret Sharing) and multisignature schemes possible to create identifiers?
+## ***Q: Are compound private keys (Shamir Secret Sharing) and multisignature schemes possible to create identifiers?
 {TBW}
-## How to delegate control over my private keys that control my identifiers?
+## **Q: How to delegate control over my private keys that control my identifiers?
 {TBW}

 # Q&A section Blockchain

-## what does an ID system gain from a blockchain?
+## *Q: what does an ID system gain from a blockchain?
 I would actually harken back to what Satoshi first called Bitcoin before it was blockchain, which was timechain.
 It turns out that `PKI`, which is public key infrastructure and that's like the thing that backs identifiers.
 I'll give you an analogy of what one is today.
 An existing example is the DNS system.

 The identifier is a domain name and then the backing PKI data is your zone file in DNS that lists your named servers, routing information, then there's the certificate of authorities that have the sort of the backing cryptography.
 So that's an example of a PKI system.
 Every PKI system, if it isn't centralized, like a system where they just kind of decree that this users is usurped, if you want to decentralize that, the most important piece is having a global immutable append-only log, because everyone needs to see the state of some identifier.
 Like if Alice creates an ID and she initially associates, say her phone that she has at the time with her ID and a public key on it, when she goes to get a new phone, she's going to switch that key up.